half2me/RollingCurlX/README.md

 # CurlX

 Curl X is a fork of [RollingCurlX](https://github.com/marcushat/RollingCurlX).
 At fist I only created this fork to make it installable via composer for a project I was working on.
 Now it is a modern, easy-to-use, awesome wrapper for cUrl Multi Handler.
-Agents and Requests, take a look at how easy everything has become.
+With Agents and Requests, take a look at how easy everything has become.

 ####License
 MIT